Lake Stanley Draper: Maintenance

 In March 2010 City of Oklahoma City began work for the Atoka Pump Station Rehabilitation Project (APSRP).
 During the project 24 new pumps were installed while six others were refurbished along the 100 mi Atoka Pipeline.
 During that time, the pumps were periodically shut down to allow for installation and refurbishment, which caused lake water levels to drop well below its normal pool depth of 1,187 ft.
 Because of the low water levels all boating is prohibited, with only authorized personnel allowed on the water.
 On February 25, 2011, the pipeline was brought back to full service allowing water to be pumped from Lake Atoka to Draper.
 From February 2011 the lake's water level remained low due to the lack of heavy rainfall because of the then ongoing drought and water usage by residents of Oklahoma City.
 The City expected that the lake would return to levels high enough to allow recreational use by late fall 2013.
 In April 2015 following substantial rainfall, the lake reached and passed its pool depth, bringing the lake back to full capacity.

+In popular culture

+Lake Stanley Draper is featured prominently in a Free Nights and Weekends Podcast episode in 2024.